 Excluding a player

-After disqualifying a boule, the next level of penalty is the exclusion of a player from the rest of the game.
+An umpire also has the option of excluding a player from the rest of the game.
 The procedures for excluding a player are similar to the procedures for disqualifying a boule.

 The umpire may exclude a specific player from the rest of the game, or may penalize a team by reducing the number of its players that may play during the remainder of the game.
 Note that if one of a team’s players is excluded, his place cannot be filled with the team’s alternate/substitute player.
 The team must soldier on with a reduced number of players and boules.